chrisemoulton/factual-java-driver/README.md

   </tr>
   <tr>
     <td>geo</td>
-    <td>Restrict data to be returned to be within a geographical range based.</td>
+    <td>Restrict data to be returned to be within a geographical range.</td>
     <td>(See the section on Geo Filters)</td>
   </tr>
   <tr>